Traditions at the University of Kentucky: My Old Kentucky Home

 For My Old Kentucky Home, far away.

 Athletic traditions

 The Big Blue Nation (BBN)

 Kentucky fans refer to themselves as being a part of "The Big Blue Nation".
-In the sport of college basketball, Kentucky fans are often seen as some of the most passionate and most ruthless.
+In the sport of college basketball, Kentucky fans are often seen as some of the most passionate.
 Their aggression has been seen as both a positive and a negative amongst the rest of college basketball.
 Numerous sports media organizations have ranked Kentucky fans as being "the best", however many people cite the aggression of Kentucky fans as being the reason that some coaches quit coaching at the university.

 "Go Big Blue" chant

 During sporting events, Kentucky fans will synchronize a chant saying "Go Big Blue".
-Due to the dominance of the Kentucky Basketball Program, Kentucky fans have garnered a reputation for traveling to away games (and starting the Go Big Blue chant in opposing team's stadiums).
+Kentucky fans have garnered a reputation for traveling to away games (and starting the Go Big Blue chant in opposing team's stadiums).

 "The Greatest Tradition in the History of College Basketball"

 The University of Kentucky has a deep history and tradition with its Men's Basketball team.
 As of February 2025, the Kentucky Wildcats Men's Basketball team has: 2398 Wins (Most all time), 8 National Championships (2nd all time), 17 Final Four appearances (2nd all time), 110 NBA Draft Picks (Most all time), 57 All Americans (Most all time), 33 Conference Championships (Most all time), and the university has led in the NCAA in attendance 25 times (Most all time).
 For these reasons, the University of Kentucky claims to be "The Greatest Tradition in the History of College Basketball," a slogan they use in promotional material and in the arena.